 Lorna has over 25 years of experience in developing and managing not-for-profit, community-based organizations and services.
 She has been the Executive Director of OHCC since September 2000, following four years as a Community Animator for the Southwest region of Ontario.
-She has a Master of Social Work degree from Wilfrid Laurier University, with a concentration in Community Development and Social Planning.
+Lorna has particular strengths in the areas of community development, community engagement, meeting and workshop facilitation, planning and organizational governance.
+She has a long history of volunteer activity, and is currently on the Board of Directors for the London Community Resource Centre.
 Previous to working with OHCC, she was Executive Director of the London Community Resource Centre from 1992-1996 and Director of Support Services for Woodstock & District Developmental services from 1979-1992.

 Hélène is an experienced event and office organizer of not-for-profit organizations and small businesses with several successful start-ups.
 Under her leadership, the National Consultation on Career Development at the University of Toronto, became the largest bilingual international conference of its kind.
 She helped launch the Distress Assessment and Response Tool (DART) in clinics at the Princess Margaret Hospital when she was volunteering at the Healing Beyond the Body program.
 In Quebec, Hélène participated in starting up Covoiturage Québec, a not-for-profit organization having for mandate to foster societal changes of great magnitude.
 She brings her experience as a publication designer, copyeditor, French editor and proofreader in the healthcare, educational, and retail sectors.

-Lisa has worked around community capacity building in the areas of environmental health, economic development and social justice within the non-profit sector for nearly 20 years.
-She has a Masters degree in Environmental Studies (MES) from York University with a concentration in 'Community-based Planning' (as recognized by the Ontario Professional Planners Institute).
+Lisa has worked within the health, social, economic and environmental sectors doing community development and capacity building for over 20 years.
+Through her professional and volunteer capacities, Lisa has conducted consultations, workshop facilitation, and public speaking on topics such as organizational development, strategic planning, fundraising, and evaluation.
 During the time that she has worked for the OHCC, she has taken the lead on both the "Healthy Communities and the Built Environment" (HCBE) and "Creating Inclusive Community Organizations" (CICO) projects.
 Lisa is also a certified yoga teacher and has owned and operated a small restaurant.
-She presently lives near Haliburton with her family.
+She has lived and worked in both rural and urban areas and currently resides with her family in the Haliburton Highlands.